Hinabangan

-Hinabangan, officially the Municipality of Hinabangan (Bungto han Hinabangan; Bayan ng Hinabangan), is a 4th class municipality in the province of Samar, Philippines.
+Hinabangan, officially the Municipality of Hinabangan (Bungto han Hinabangan; Bayan ng Hinabangan), is a municipality in the province of Samar, Philippines.
 According to the 2020 census, it has a population of 13,693 people.

 Hinabangan was formed in 1948 from the former municipal districts of Concord and Hinabangan.

 Geography

 Barangays

 Hinabangan is politically subdivided into 21 barangays.
+Each barangay consists of puroks and some have sitios.